Welcome To Inclusion Alliance

 The Care Inspectorate are the official body responsible for inspecting standards of care in Scotland.

-You can view their latest report on our services HERE.
+You can view their latest report by clicking on the logo below.

 How To Reach Us